-During the year ended December 31, 2022, the Company recognized \$14.1 million of interest expense in connection with the revenue interest financing liability.
+During the years ended December 31, 2023 and 2022, the Company recognized \$24.7 million and \$14.1 million, respectively, of interest expense in connection with the revenue interest financing liability.

-The Company will record liabilities associated with additional funding upon FDA approval of vonoprazan for erosive GERD and achievement of the sales milestone when such contingent events occur.
+The Company will record liabilities associated with achievement of the sales milestone when such contingent event occurs.
 To determine the accretion of the liability related to the Revenue Interest Financing Agreement, the Company is required to estimate the total amount of future royalty payments and estimated timing of such payments based on the Company's revenue projections.
 As royalty payments are made, the balance of the debt obligation will be effectively repaid.
 Based on the Company's periodic review, the exact timing of repayment is likely to be different in each reporting period as compared to those estimated in the Company's initial revenue projections.
 A significant increase or decrease in actual net sales of vonoprazan compared to the Company's revenue projections could impact the interest expense associated with the revenue interest financing liability.
-Also, the Company's total obligation can vary depending on change in control or default events and the achievement of FDA approval of vonoprazan for erosive GERD and achievement of the sales milestone.
+Also, the Company's total obligation can vary depending on default events and achievement of the sales milestone.